kUmutUK/Declarative-NixOS-Gaming-VFIO-Setup-Hyprland-AMD-GPU-Passthrough-/README.md

 **What the script does NOT do:**
 - Does NOT run `nixos-rebuild`
 - Does NOT modify GPU PCI addresses
-- Does NOT touch `hardware-configuration.nix` validation
+- Does NOT copy `hardware-configuration.nix`

 ---